dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 .. image:: images/image38.PNG

-2. Once the Grace Period of 20 seconds has expired you will see ASM start to return a javascript challenge
+2. Once the Grace Period of 20 seconds has expired you will see ASM start escalating the defense and start to return a javascript challenge.

 .. image::  images/image39.PNG